-- 6.9.
-The Trustee monitors investment managers' sustainable investment practices, including the approach to ESG integration within the investment process, as part of its ongoing manager monitoring activities.
-These include, but are not limited to, the use of the Trustees' advisers ESG ratings for the strategies held as well as questioning the integration of ESG and climate change into their investment processes as part of its annual manager day meeting.' - 6.10.
+ESG ratings for the strategies held as well as questioning the integration of ESG and climate change into their investment processes as part of its annual manager day meeting.'

+- 6.10.
 If the investment objective of a particular fund changes or the ESG rating falls, the Trustee will review the fund appointment to ensure it remains appropriate and consistent with the Trustee's wider investment objectives. - 6.11.
+The Trustee has acknowledged responsibility for the engagement and voting policies that are implemented by the Scheme's investment managers on their behalf.
+The Trustee, via their Investment Consultant, will engage with investment managers about 'relevant matters' at least annually.
+Example stewardship activities that the Trustee has considered are listed below: - Selecting and appointing investment managers the Trustee will consider potential managers' stewardship policies and activities - Investment manager engagement and monitoring on an annual basis, the Trustee assesses the engagement activity of its investment managers.
+The results of this analysis feeds into the Trustee's investment decision making

+'Relevant matters' includes (but is not limited to) matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance.

+6.12.
 Where the Trustee invests in pooled investment vehicles, it accepts that it cannot directly specify the risk profile and return targets of the managers, but appropriate mandates can be selected to align with the overall investment strategy.